 - The second decision to make is a go/hold decision, where a go means allocating resources to the project.
 This is also the moment to create a rank-ordered list of projects that helps compare the relative attractiveness of the project under evaluation to the other “active” and “on hold” projects.

 So, go/kill, active/on hold, prioritization, and resource allocation decisions are made in real-time, during the gate meeting.
 It is useful to underline that during these meetings, only the project under analysis is given a relative priority level against the others.

 To make the decisions we have discussed above, senior managers need to evaluate the impact of the project under analysis on the balance of projects, and if the project is aligned to the project portfolio strategy.

 keep in mind

-Companies can use the Stage Gate process and the Project Portfolio Management to develop new products.
+Companies can use the Stage-Gate process and PPM to develop new products.
 Gates are decision points.
-During gate meetings go/kill and on/hold decisions are made on projects – one at a time.
-During these meetings senior management evaluates and scores each project before moving on to the next stage.
-As a result of each evaluation, bad projects are identified and took out, whereas good projects are recognized and prioritized properly.
+During gate meetings, go/kill and on/hold decisions are made on projects – one at a time.
+During these meetings, senior management evaluates and scores each project before moving on to the next stage.
+As a result of each evaluation, bad projects are identified and taken out, whereas good projects are recognized and prioritized properly.
 It is important to underline that resource decisions (people, equipment, and money) are also made during these gate meetings.